doodspav/atomics/README.md

 ### Multi-Processing
 This example is the counterpart to the above correct code, but using processes to demonstrate that atomic operations are also safe across processes.
 This program is also correct, and `a` will equal `total` at the end.
-Is is also how one might communicate with processes written on other languages such as C/C++.
+It is also how one might communicate with processes written in other languages such as C/C++.
 ```python
 import atomics
 from multiprocessing import Process, shared_memory